amirivojdan/amirivojdan/README.md

 ## Hi there 👋

-I’m life-long learner who loves being challenged!
+I’m a life-long learner who loves being challenged!